TJ7755/Lagiote/README.md

 ## Features

 - **Offline Capability**: Study anywhere, anytime, without an internet connection.
-- **AI-Powered Deck Generation**: Create comprehensive flashcard decks from a simple topic or text using advanced AI.
+- **AI-Powered Deck Generation**: Create comprehensive flashcard decks from a simple topic or text using AI.
-- **Smart Study Modes**: Tailored algorithms to maximise your learning efficiency.
+- **Smart Study Modes**: 4 different modes of learning.
 - **Cross-Platform**: Available as a web app and a desktop application.

 ## Algorithms